 As soon as possible, write down your recollection of the events leading up to and following your attack.
 This will help preserve your memories for later.
 Describe anything that may have triggered the attack, what you were doing when the dog attacked you, whether the dog was on a leash or outside a fenced yard, how you defended yourself, and anything else you can remember about the incident.

 Dog bites are common occurrences but getting fair compensation after your dog bite can be complex.
 Your Nassau County dog bite lawyer will be familiar with what is necessary to prove you deserve compensation, as well as experience in negotiating with insurance companies for a fair settlement.
 A free consultation can help you understand the merits of your case and what you might expect to gain by pursuing a claim.

 Teaching your children to behave properly around dogs can minimize the risk of attack.
 Even toddlers need to be taught boundaries when it comes to playing with pets.
 Docile pets can potentially bite if provoked, and your child should have a healthy respect for a dog’s strength.

 Encourage children to approach new dogs only after an owner has given consent.
 Tell them to let the dog come to them and never encroach on the dog’s space.
 Prevent them from teasing or surprising the dog by playing with him during feeding times, hugging or pulling on his ears, or otherwise engaging with the dog in a way that could be perceived as threatening.

-The Nassau County personal injury lawyers at Rosenberg & Gluck, LLP believe that every animal bite victim deserves compassionate representation focused on securing fair compensation for injury.
+The dog bite lawyers at Rosenberg & Gluck, LLP believe that every animal bite victim deserves compassionate representation focused on securing fair compensation for injury.
 Contact us today for a free consultation or with any dog bite questions you have.